VIRALERT project

 Background

-The frequency and size of viral epidemics have increased in the last decades.
-Great inter-connectivity undeniably facilitates infectious disease spreads across continents.
-Global changes are also affecting the geographic distribution of disease vectors and the interface between humans and animals, thus providing more opportunities for pathogens to jump between species.
+Recently, viral epidemics have increased in both size and frequency.
+Global inter-connectivity has undeniably facilitated the spreading of infectious diseases across continents.
+Climate change is also affecting the geographic distribution of disease vectors and the interface between humans and animals, thus providing more opportunities for pathogens to jump between species.

-Viral infections such as SARS-CoV-2 frequently cause a wide array of symptoms, and severe disease often constitutes only the tip of the iceberg.
-This may lead to a lag time between the emergence of pathogens and their detection by classical infectious disease surveillance systems relying on clinical signs.
+Viral infections such as SARS-CoV-2 cause a wide array of symptoms, and severe cases are often just the tip of the iceberg.
+This may result in a lag between the emergence of pathogens and their detection by classical surveillance systems that are reliant on clinical signs.

-The emergence and spread of SARS-CoV-2 illustrated the current challenges in infectious disease surveillance, management and control.
-But it also promoted innovations.
-While virus surveillance in wastewater had already been used in the context of poliovirus elimination strategies, the COVID-19 pandemic offered the opportunity to further highlight its advantage for providing a cost-effective and non-invasive picture of pathogen circulation in an entire population.
+While the emergence and spread of SARS-CoV-2 illustrated the current challenges in infectious disease surveillance, management and control, it also promoted innovations.
+Although wastewater surveillance had already been used in the context of poliovirus elimination strategies, the COVID-19 pandemic offered the opportunity to further highlight its advantage in providing a cost-effective and non-invasive picture of pathogen circulation in an entire population.

-Yet, in a One Health context that recognises the interdependency of human, animal and environment health, surveillance should still go further.
-Wastewater mainly captures the human microbiome but leaves out animal populations.
+Nevertheless, from the point of view of a One Health context that recognises the interdependency of human, animal and environment health, surveillance needs to evolve even further.
+Wastewater mainly captures the human microbiome but disregards animal populations.
 Surface water epidemiology, exploiting environmental faecal contamination as a marker of wild and domestic animal health, has been seldom explored to bridge this gap.

 Aims

-Building on the long-standing expertise of the Clinical and Applied Virology group of the LIH in human and animal disease surveillance and on previous collaborations between LIH and LIST in the domain of infectious disease surveillance in the environment (cfr FNR funded projects “SENSORLUX” and “CORONASTEP+”), the VIRALERT project proposed an innovative integrative approach for paving the way towards monitoring the circulation of viruses with high epidemic and pandemic potential in a non-invasive cost effective manner.
+Building on the long-standing expertise of the Clinical and Applied Virology group at the LIH in human and animal disease surveillance, and on previous collaborations between the LIH and LIST in the domain of infectious disease surveillance in the environment (cfr FNR funded projects “SENSORLUX” and “CORONASTEP+”), the VIRALERT project proposes an innovative integrative approach for monitoring the circulation of viruses with high epidemic and pandemic potential in a non-invasive cost effective manner.

-In the long run, enhanced environmental surveillance will provide an additional tool to public and animal health authorities to complement existing surveillance systems and contribute to decreasing infectious disease burden.
+In the long run, enhanced environmental surveillance will provide an additional tool for public and animal health authorities that complements existing surveillance systems and contributes to decreasing the burden of infectious diseases.

 Graphical view of the VIRALERT project overarching scheme and technologies employed (created with BioRender).